 Let's be honest, running a support team right now is a constant balancing act.
 Customers expect instant, perfect answers, but you're probably working with the same budget you had last year.
 AI is supposed to be the answer, right?
-The problem is, most "solutions" I looked at involved messy migrations, endless sales calls, and setups so complicated they felt like a full-time job.
+The problem is, some "solutions" I looked at involved messy migrations, endless sales calls, and setups so complicated they felt like a full-time job.

 This guide is different.
-I’ve gone through the noise to find the 7 best AI customer service tools transforming support that you can actually use today.
+I’ve gone through the noise to find the 6 best AI customer service tools transforming support that you can actually use today.
 We’ll look at platforms that genuinely improve your workflow, without making you throw out the systems your team already depends on.

 What are AI customer service tools?